 Born in the Canadian province of Saskatchewan, “Ace” Bailey began his career on ice with the Edmonton Oilers, with whom he enjoyed a long affiliation over his 34 years in professional sports.

-His nickname was an inheritance from his father, Irving Wallace “Ace” Bailey, a notable player for the Toronto Maple Leafs.
+He shared a surname with another Canadian hockey player, Irving Wallace “Ace” Bailey, affiliated with the Toronto Maple Leafs.
+It was not uncommon for people to ask if the two players were related, which is how Bailey came to also be known as "Ace."
 Bailey also played in the National Hockey League for eleven seasons, breaking in with the Boston Bruins in 1968.
 Holding the position of left wing, he was a standout during the Bruins’ Stanley Cup winning seasons in the early 1970s.
 He subsequently played for the Detroit Red Wings, the St. Louis Blues and the Washington Capitals.

 Upon his retirement as a professional athlete, Bailey reinvested his experience into talent scouting for the Edmonton Oilers and then, for the Los Angeles Kings.
 He had been with the Kings for seven years when, on Sept.
 11, 2001, he boarded Flight 175 at Boston’s Logan Airport to head west for the start of the team’s training camp in California.
 Accompanying him was Mark Bavis, a younger colleague who was also a scout for the Kings and a former professional hockey player.
 The men had just visited a farm team of Kings in Manchester, N.H.